bakhe8/BetoFactory/docs/CONFIG_SCHEMA.md

 ## Adding More Sections
 - Follow the same pattern under `views/components/sections/`
 - Include the section in the desired page template using `{% include "components/sections/<name>.twig" %}`.

+## Notes (v2.2.0)
+- Schema blocks are optional; reconstruction will still generate placeholders based on section names.
+- QA runner validates schema blocks parse when present and surfaces errors in QA reports.